A comprehensive list of eligible and ineligible expenses

 Glucose meters - Covered.

-Glycerin Shakes - Service is only covered when prescribed by a physician to treat a medical condition
+Glycerin Shakes - Service is only covered when submitted with a medical diagnosis.

 Group medical insurance - See Insurance premiums.